Let the NIH Library help you improve your searching and reference management skills.

 Keeping up with all of the varied information sources available for public health practitioners is daunting and sometimes overwhelming.
 However, there are a variety of tools available to help you manage this deluge of information.
 This class will introduce a variety of tools and methods to help you with keeping up to date with the latest research, news, and information of interest to you.

 Use PubMed to find articles on your research topic in biomedical and scientific journals.
 PubMed is the National Library of Medicine's premier bibliographic database covering the fields of medicine and preclinical sciences, nursing, dentistry, veterinary medicine and the health care system.
 It includes journal article citations and abstracts from MEDLINE and other sources.
 Many of the citations lead to full-text articles available online through NIH Library subscription agreements.

 Scopus & Web of Science: Rich with Citations

-Stresses the capabilities and features of each product.
+This class will highlight the capabilities and features of each product.
 Much of the utility of these products is in the eye of the beholder and will satisfy different information requirements to different degrees.
-Learn how to use both databases to search for articles and how to use both to track citations and analyze research.
+Learn how to use both databases to search for articles and how to use both to track citations and analyze.